doo/scanbot-sdk-example-linux/Readme.md

 These examples show how to integrate the [Scanbot SDK for Linux](https://scanbot.io) into C++ and Python applications.

+**The Linux SDK is currently in closed beta.** The SDK and a trial license are available on request: [Get in contact](https://scanbot.io/developer/linux-barcode-scanner/)

 Refer to the respective README files in the examples directory for more details.

 ## Barcode recognition